CVHA Fees and Fines

 Violations: CVHA Enforcement

 It is upon each homeowner of this community to police their immediate area.
 Violations of the rules and regulations of this Association are processed by the ACC.
+The legal requirement for any violation is that the violation is visible from the public street.
 If you think one of your neighbors is in violation you can bring this to the attention of the ACC for inspection, confirmation and enforcement.
 If the offending homeowner is in violation a ruling will be processed allowing legal action by the Board (or the reporting homeowner per covenants).
 Your case is much stronger if you can cite the rule and regulation of the covenants or county code that has been violated.
 All ACC Violation Forms are protected by the right to privacy of this corporation and therefore, your information is kept private by the corporation.
 No Board Director or ACC member can publicly divulge this private information.

 When you have completed your form please contact the ACC President, Beate Fisher at 770-289-4765